Louisiana Probate Law:

 Louisiana has very strict probate and successions laws that control where property goes after someone dies.
 If there is no will, the state has a will in which certain assumptions are made.
 The first assumption is that the spouse should not inherit anything from the other spouse if there are children.
 The next assumption is that for separate property, nieces and nephews should inherit before a spouse.
 This usually comes as a big surprise to the surviving spouse.

 TIP: Avoiding probate.
 There are situations where probate is not necessary.
-In Louisiana, probate is not required is there is no will and the estate is under $75,000 in total value.
+In Louisiana, probate is not required if there is no will and the estate is under $75,000 in total value.
 Probate can also be avoided with various estate planning techniques, such as revocable (living) or irrevocable trusts.

 Successions in Louisiana are considered either testate or intestate.
 If the deceased had a will that was probated, then the succession is considered testate.
 If the deceased did not have a will, then the succession is intestate.
 With a testate succession, the provisions of a will control most of the dispositions.
 In an intestate succession, the statutes determine who inherits and in what proportions.

 WARNING: This is where a spouse comes up on the short end of the stick.
 In an intestate succession, the surviving spouse inherits nothing from the estate of the deceased spouse if there are children.
+What the spouse does get is a usufruct over what the children receive.
+Simply put, this is a limited right to the use of what the children receive.
+This right terminates on remarriage and in many cases the permission of the children is necessary to handle some matters like the sale of property or the management of investments.

 What does happen to property when someone dies?
 There are two things that are looked at first: was the property community or separate; and, what relationship are the survivors to the deceased?
 Community property is usually property accumulated by a couple while they are married (unless there was a marriage contract).
 Examples of separate property would be property owned before marriage, inherited property, or property given to one of the spouses.
 In general, a spouse inherits none of the other spouse’s separate property.
 A spouse also inherits none of the other spouse’s community property unless there are no children of the marriage.